Jose-M-Otero/personal-portfolio/README.md

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax:

-Click on [Horiseon](https://github.com/Jose-M-Otero/personal-portfolio.git) to see live website.
+Click on [Professional Portfolio](https://github.com/Jose-M-Otero/personal-portfolio.git) to see live website.

 <p align="center">
   <img alt="VS Code in action" src="https://github.com/Jose-M-Otero/personal-portfolio/blob/master/images/portfolio.png">